RuyiLi/contest-problems/README.md

 # contest-problems
-A collection of contest problems
+A collection of contest problems.